Joshua D. Miner

 Biography —

-Joshua D. Miner specializes in video games and animation, with an emphasis in narrative, sound and music.
-Across this work, he uses ecological aesthetics and speculative storytelling as means for exploring the entanglement of technology and our environment.
+Joshua Miner specializes in sound, music, and writing in animation, from film to video games.
+As a filmmaker and composer, he uses speculative storytelling and textural sound design as methods for exploring the entanglement of technology and our environment.

 Research —